sonic-net/sonic-mgmt/docs/testplan/Chassis-fabric-test-plan.md

 ![](Img/Sonic_Fabric_Link_Testing_Proposal.png)

 The above diagram illustrates an example system under test.
-Every forwarding asic is connected to every fabric asic.
+Every forwarding ASIC is connected to every fabric ASIC.

 The expected fabric link status is stored in the last section of testbed.yaml file, which is called fabric_link_toplogy.
-The expected status is provided per host and per asic, and the format is as follows:
+The expected status is provided per host and per ASIC, and the format is as follows:

 ```
 host: